ulissigroup/F22-06-325/_sources/homeworks/HW1.md

 ```

-## Using the noisy data in isothermal_liquidphase_batch_errorfree.dat, repeat the fit using all of the data.
+## Using the noise-free data in isothermal_liquidphase_batch_errorfree.dat, repeat the fit using all of the data.
 Do the results agree with your initial trials?

 +++